 The inject node shown above sends the CSV data to the next node in the flow which converts the CSV data to JSON format for the next stages of the processing.
 You could give it any meaningful name, like “User Information” as shown in the figure below.

 Step 2: Transform registration data in more usable JSON format

-The second step of the processing is transformation the input CSV data into JSON format.
-This transformation is simple transformation or the purpose of demonstration.
-However, very complex transformation including data enrichment, validations and substitution can be performed using nodes representing microservices providing complex data transformation capabilities.
+The second step of the processing is transforming the input CSV data into JSON format.
+This transformation is simple for the purpose of demonstration.
+However, very complex transformations including data enrichment, validations and substitutions can be performed using nodes representing microservices providing complex data transformation capabilities.

 For the transformation node “CSV to JSON”, we configure Input as “Data”.
 It means that the node (or the represented Microservice) will get the input as data from the previous node which is the inject node pushing CSV data to the flow.
-CSV to JSON node will send the transformed output to the next node will pick it up as input via “Queues” on RoboMQ messaging fabric.
+The CSV to JSON node will send the transformed output to the next node, which will pick it up as input via “Queues” on RoboMQ's messaging fabric.
 This input output linking is done by connecting the nodes visually as you will see in the step below.
-The processing of input data to the JSON formatted output is done by the an army of Microservice workers running on the cloud.
+The processing of input data to the JSON formatted output is done by an army of Microservice workers running on the cloud.